Leroy Brown (wrestler): Professional wrestling career

+Early career (1977–1983)

-Daniels made his professional wrestling debut in 1977, adopting the ring name "Bad Bad" Leroy Brown, based on the Jim Croce song of the same name.
+Daniels made his professional wrestling debut in 1977, adopting the ring name "Bad, Bad" Leroy Brown, based on the Jim Croce song of the same name.
 He took part in a tournament for the vacant NWA Southern Heavyweight Championship in September, his first major title opportunity, but was eliminated in the early rounds.
 After this, he traveled to Texas to work for Fritz Von Erich's NWA Big Time Wrestling.
 On March 31, 1978, Brown and Killer Tim Brooks defeated José Lothario and Al Madril to win the NWA Texas Tag Team Championship, Brown's first championship.
 The reign only lasted a week before Brown and Brooks lost the championship to David and Kevin Von Erich.

-By 1979, Leroy Brown began working in San Francisco for NWA Hollywood.
-Brown teamed up with Allen Coage and together they defeated Los Guerreros (Héctor and Mando Guerrero) to win the NWA Americas Tag Team Championship.
+By 1979, Leroy Brown began working in San Francisco for NWA Hollywood Wrestling.
+Brown teamed up with Allen Coage and together they defeated Los Guerreros (Héctor Guerrero and Mando Guerrero) to win the NWA Americas Tag Team Championship.
 They would later lose the belts to Mando Guerrero and Carlos Mata.
 Working for NWA Hollywood also allowed Brown to travel to Japan, touring with New Japan Pro-Wrestling (NJPW).
 During the tour, he challenged Seiji Sakaguchi for the NWF North American Heavyweight Championship in July, but Sakaguchi retained the title by disqualification.
 In his book Animal, George Steele describes Brown's problems in Japan, including how during a match, a Japanese wrestler was trying to break a bottle over Brown's head but had not prepared it properly; it took several hard blows to break the bottle.
 The next day, several Japanese wrestlers watched the tape of the match over and over again, laughing at Brown's misfortune and pain.
 Back in San Francisco, Brown defeated Chavo Guerrero to win the WWA Americas Heavyweight Championship, holding it for 50 days before losing it to Al Madril.

-Later in the year, Brown returned to the eastern coast, competing for Championship Wrestling from Florida.
+Later in 1979, Brown returned to the eastern coast, competing for Championship Wrestling from Florida.
 He became involved in a feud with then NWA Florida Heavyweight Champion Manny Fernandez, facing him on several occasions in January 1980.
 After that, he moved onto a feud with Sweet Brown Sugar, whom he defeated to win the NWA Southern Heavyweight Championship.
 He lost the title to Dusty Rhodes on February 16 in Jacksonville, Florida.
 Brown eventually worked for Bill Watts' Mid-South Wrestling, teaming with Ernie Ladd for most of his time in Mid-South.
 The two defeated Junkyard Dog and Terry Orndorff to win the Mid-South Tag Team Championship, and later traded the championship with Junkyard Dog and other partners such as Killer Karl Kox and Dick Murdoch.